DataDog/terraform-provider-datadog/docs/data-sources/rum_application.md

 ### Optional

 - `id` (String) ID of the RUM application.
-If set, this takes precedence over name and type filters.
+Cannot be used with name and type filters.
 - `name_filter` (String) The name used to search for a RUM application
 - `type_filter` (String) The type used to search for a RUM application